-In the vertebrates, the red color of blood is due to the presence of tiny packages or red blood cells in a large quantity.
+In vertebrates, the red color of blood is due to the presence of tiny packages of red blood cells in a large quantity.

 In comparison, the absence of these cells results in the yellowish and greenish appearance of the hemolymph.

-The hemolymph carrier nutrients and minerals to the body parts efficiently, but it does not transport oxygen.
+The hemolymph carries nutrients and minerals to the body parts efficiently, but it does not transport oxygen.
 Instead, it can reach the body tissues through a dorsal vessel.

 Do ants have blue blood?

 Ants do not have blue blood.
-Some species of ants have a chemical in their bodies that look like the blue color and many people mix it with the blood.
+Some species of ants have a chemical in their bodies that looks like a blue color, and many people mix it with the blood.